Coronavirus/COVID-19: Current information

 - Bavarian Science Ministry: FAQ on university operations, research and cultural life (in German)

-- Top 10 Hygiene Tips Poster (pdf, 542 KB) from the Federal Centre for Health Education
+- Federal Center for Health Education (BZgA): Top 10 Hygiene Tips Poster (pdf, 542 KB)

 - Bus and train: recommendations for passengers from the Munich Transport Corporation MVG